vmunte/vmunte/README.md

 <img src="earlpeak.jpg"/>

+## A bit about me:
-## I'm a senior at UW studying Atmospheric Sciences with a minor in Applied Math as well as a NOAA 2023 Ernest F. Hollings Scholar
+* Senior at UW studying Atmospheric Sciences with a minor in Applied Math
+* NOAA 2023 Ernest F. Hollings Scholar
+* From Washington State

 <img src="_DSC3887.JPG"/>